makwaijun/personalwebpagev2/content/blog/post2.md

 Still fairly minimalist, but I have much better control and understanding of where the various elements are situated.

-Key takesaways from this session were:
+Key take-aways from this session were:
 1. A slightly deeper understanding of the hugo framework.
 2. Hosting static page on pure html/css - and layering it over the Hugo frame.